Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 \subsection{Methodology}

-HPC events from 10,000 instances of the 64 procedures in our benchmarking suite were collected.
-Each instance comprised $N$ executions that measured the $i^{th}$ HPC until all HPCs were exhausted ($N=49$, X86-64; $N=13$, ARM; $N=7$, RISC-V).
-Measurements for each execution were taken immediately prior to function invocation and after the return call.
-Each instance thus resulted in an $N$-dimensional feature vector corresponding to the class label of the procedure ID ($[0, 64) \in \mathbb{N}$), requiring $\sim$31.3M executions (X86-64), 8.3M (ARM), and 4.4M (RISC-V).
-From this, we formed two data sets: $\textbf{A}$ and $\textbf{B}$, representing HPC events available in user- and kernel/machine mode respectively.
+For each available HPC event in Table~\ref{tab:device-hpcs}, we collected measurements from 10,000 invocations for each of the 64 test-bed functions.
+For instance, Qsort on RISC-V was invoked 70,000 times in total to collect the necessary measurements (10,000 invocations $\times$ 7 available HPCs).
+These $N$-dimensional feature vectors ($N=49$, X86-64; $N=13$, ARM; $N=7$, RISC-V) were mapped to the class label of the procedure ($[0, 64) \in \mathbb{N}$), i.e.\ $\sim$31.3M invocations in total (X86-64), 8.3M (ARM), and 4.4M (RISC-V).
+We then formed two data sets: $\textbf{A}$ and $\textbf{B}$, representing HPCs available in unprivileged and privileged modes respectively.

-Next, the data sets were split into training and test sets using a 80:20 ratio, before applying Z-score normalisation to produce features of zero mean and unit variance.
-The features were used as input to nine standard supervised learning classifiers: na\"{i}ve Bayes (NB), logistic regression (LR), linear discriminant analysis (LDA), decision tree (DT), gradient boosting machines (GBM), random forest (RF), support vector machine (SVM) and multi-layer perceptron (MLP).
-The hyper-parameters for each were optimised using an exhaustive grid search and $k$-fold ($k=10$) cross-validation (CV), with the best performing CV classifier used to score the test set.
-Given the relatively large and (balanced) many-class classification problem, conventional classification accuracy was used as the evaluation metric.
-The process was orchestrated by a Python script using Scikit-learn~\cite{scikit-learn} on a workstation with an Intel i7-6700k CPU (quad-core @ 4.0GHz with 2x hyper-threads) and 16GB RAM.
-The data acquisition and training processes were repeated for each device and GCC compilation parameter; a combined data set was also produced containing measurements from all the GCC parameters.
-In total, data acquisition and classifier training required approximately 14 hours and 30 hours respectively on our hardware.
+Each data set was split into training and test sets using a 80:20 ratio, before applying Z-score normalisation to produce features with zero mean and unit variance.
+Given the relatively large and balanced many-class classification problem, conventional classification accuracy was used as the evaluation metric.
+A preliminary experiment initially explored a basic template approach using four similarity metrics---Euclidean distance, Minkowski distance, cross-correlation, and covariance---to classify test vectors against the training set.
+However, the approach produced unpromising results: $<$40\% accuracy in the best cases using branch predictions and total instructions.
+We thus resorted to training nine supervised classifiers: na\"{i}ve Bayes (NB), logistic regression (LR), linear discriminant analysis (LDA), decision tree (DT), gradient boosting machines (GBM), random forest (RF), support vector machine (SVM), and a multi-layer perceptron (MLP).
+Hyper-parameter optimisation was conducted using an exhaustive grid search and $k$-fold ($k=10$) cross-validation (CV), with the best performing CV classifier scoring the test set.